This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Using this system will allow you to place your Freemie Collection Cups into your sports bra, completely hidden from view and pump without anyone even knowing you are doing so!

-If you do decide to go with the BabyBuddha for this system, it is a powerful and quiet pump that will get the job done beautifully.
+If you do decide to go with the Genie Plus for this system, it is a quiet and portable pump that will get the job done beautifully.

 Most pumps can be easily hacked with the Freemie Cups using the Mayhem adapters.